Reviews for Different Stages Performances

 The spectacular chemistry evident among the five actors in THE BOOK CLUB PLAY brought the characters to life.
 Standouts were Kelsey Mazak and Makayla Perez.

 Secrets and gossip are part of having friends.
 There may come a time too much is revealed and no one can take it anymore.
 In The Book Club Play Karen Zacarias introduces five characters who come together to form a book club.
 The revelation of their different personalities keeps the club continually interesting.
-Ana the club leader is a control freak trying to hide it, and Robert is a washed-up college quarterback who doesn’t …
+Ana the club leader is a control freak trying to hide it, and Robert is a washed-up college quarterback who doesn’t have …